Update One – Neurological & Epidemiological Studies That Falsify Nearly Every Claim in Ley et al., 2014:

 One of the most troubling findings in this study is that exposure was related to not only early oral sex and sexual intercourse for both males and females but also perpetration of sexual harassment by adolescent males. (emphasis added)

 Addiction is not, as Ley et al. brashly insist, a theoretical construct.
 Addiction is perhaps the most studied and best elucidated of all mental disorders.
-It can be induced in animals and is currently studied right down to the molecular and cellular mechanisms that physically and chemically change in the brain in response to chronic overconsumption.
+It can be induced in animals and is currently studied right down to the cellular, molecular, and epigenetic mechanisms that physically and chemically change in the brain in response to chronic overconsumption.
 Addiction is, in fact, the very opposite of a theoretical construct.
 It’s a physiological reality that applies to both chemical and behavioral addictions.

 Again, Ley et al. go to amazing lengths to try to convince themselves and their readers that the slow-moving DSM-5 physicians who are finally beginning to bring the DSM into line with current research by creating a behavioral addiction category–didn’t really mean it: While there seems to be a consensus that addiction is a useful construct to describe opiate dependence , the usefulness of ‘addiction’ to describe the excessive use of any drug , compulsive gambling , and excessive video game playing has raised many concerns.